Aviva and Noam Shalit, parents of kidnapped Israeli soldier Gilad Shalit

 Last night, my husband and I watched Israeli news as PM Ehud Olmert announced that negotiations with Hamas over Shalit's release had broken down.
 Olmert's face, during the announcement, only filled about a third of the streen.
 The rest of the screen showed the faces of Noam and Aviva Shalit, Gilad's parents, as they listened on headphones.
 Noam bent forward, his face characteristically stoic-- affable, yet unreadable.
 Aviva pulled her sweater closer around her body.
 She glanced up at the camera a bit wearily, as if it were another sympathetic face when she would prefer to be alone.
 Just another hope dashed.

 I cannot pretend to understand what it feels like to know (or at least hope) that your son is alive, imprisoned by captors who had this to say on January 11: ""Shalit may have been wounded [in the recent Gaza operation], and he may not have been.
 The subject no longer interests us.
-We are not interested in his well-being at all, and we are not giving him any special guard since he is as good as a cat or less."
-(Wikipedia)
+We are not interested in his well-being at all, and we are not giving him any special guard since he is as good as a cat or less." (

 When I was in America, I knew the name "Gilad Shalit" and thought I understood: a soldier had been kidnapped by Hamas.
 Let's bring him home!
 How?
 I probably would have said something vague like "increase pressure on Hamas," or perhaps I would have imagined an Entebbe-style rescue operation.
 (Israel has already tried this, carefully--kidnapped soldiers have been killed during botched rescue operations-- and failed.
 But it's not easy to find a soldier bunkered among millions.)
 I cared about Shalit's return in the same abstract way that I cared about saving Private Ryan or Jessica Lynch.
 He seemed fundamentally different from me.
 I wanted Israeli "strength" to bring him home-- without really thinking about what this "strength" would involve.